 So is it safe to drive a tuktuk?
 Absolutely.

-To-date we’ve had over 800 customers and we haven’t had a serious accident involving another vehicle, nor have we had any injury greater than a scratch (my fingers remain crossed).
+To-date we’ve had over 3500 customers and we haven’t had a serious accident involving another vehicle, nor have we had any injury greater than a couple of scratches (our fingers remain crossed).
 But, don’t let our personal opinion tell the story, why don’t we look at road safety statistics?
 I will present some points below, with the details to follow.

 - 93% of road accidents in Sri Lanka are not fatal (source 1)